Cadco25/LAC_NC_TN/README.md

 ## ***Important***: Using `renv`

-Short Version: When you open the R project, run `renv::init()` and follow the prompts to install the necessary R packages.
+Short Version: When you open the R project, run `renv::restore()` and follow the prompts to install the necessary R packages.

 The R package `renv` was used to create a **project library**, which contains all R packages that are used by the project.
 The packages in the project library are **the versions used during the original analysis**.
 This means that if any packages are updated by developers in ways that would change the results of the analysis, this project can still produce the original results because of `renv`.
 When you open this project for the first time, `renv` will automatically download and install itself and ask you to run `renv::restore()`. **You should run `renv::restore()` to automatically download and install all of the packages within this reproducible environment**.